-The design team is working through permitting with the City.
-The process has taken longer than expected and we will be looking to bid the project in early 2016 once we have permits in hand.
+The design team worked through permitting with the City well into 2016.
+The process was much longer than expected, we bid the project in August 2016 as soon as we had permits in hand.

 Lewis Park, 1120 15th Avenue South, 98144 (North Beacon Hill)